 The Town (Ton Sai Bay)

 There are several islands which make up the Koh Phi Phi archipelago, but Koh Phi Phi Don is the only one which is inhabited.
-The main town (where the ferries will drop you) isn’t too bad – it’s basically just streets and streets of restaurants, bars, shops which all sell the same stuff (if you’re looking for a beer singlet you’ve come to the right place) and hotels/guesthouses.
+The main town (where the ferries will drop you) isn’t too bad – it’s basically just streets and streets of restaurants, bars and shops which all sell the same stuff (if you’re looking for a beer singlet you’ve come to the right place) and hotels/guesthouses.
 It’s actually quite an interesting place to wander for a while but it wouldn’t be the most peaceful town to spend your Thai beach vacation, which leads me to the biggest problem with Koh Phi Phi Don…

 Koh Phi Phi Don’s beaches aren’t anyone’s idea of tropical paradises (at least the ones close to town aren’t).
 When the tide is low they look quite awful, a problem not unique to Koh Phi Phi (if you’ve been to Tonsai Bay in Krabi you’ll know what I mean).
 Considering accommodation is quite expensive (and you’d be lucky to get a sea view) it really makes no sense staying on Koh Phi Phi Don if you’re on a budget and beaches are a priority.
 There are apparently better beaches further from town, but according to the (small amount) of research I did, staying there seems to be out of most backpacker’s price range.
 If you’ve got the funds to splash out on a resort, definitely look into Koh Phi Phi Don’s outer beaches.

-Further Reading: Looking for a quiet beach paradise in Thailand?
+READ MORE: Looking for a quiet beach paradise in Thailand?
 Check out these best beaches on Koh Kood.

-The best thing to do in Koh Phi Phi Don (in my opinion) is the climb to the viewpoints above town.
+The best thing to do in Koh Phi Phi Don (in my opinion) is the climb to the viewpoint above town.
 From there you can see the town and the twin beaches, and just like some people, they look a lot better from a distance (I’m sure if you looked at the view while drunk it’d look even better).
 Getting to the viewpoints involves a fairly exhausting climb but it doesn’t take too long – you’ll also have to pay a small entrance fee.

 Maya Bay AKA “The Beach”